U.S. deploying new force to Iraq to boost fight against Islamic State

 "We're fighting a campaign across Iraq and Syria so we're going to go where the enemy is, and we're going to conduct operations where they most effectively degrade the capabilities of the enemy," Dunford testified.

-(Reporting by Phil Stewart and Yeganeh Torbati; Additional reporting by Warren Strobel, Matt Spetalnick, Susan Heavey and Mohammad Zargham in Washington, and Ahmed Rasheed and Stephen Kalin in Baghdad; Editing by Will Dunham, Stuart Grudgings and Lisa Shumaker)
+(Reporting by Phil Stewart and Yeganeh Torbati; Additional reporting by Warren Strobel, Susan Heavey and Mohammad Zargham in Washington, and Ahmed Rasheed and Stephen Kalin in Baghdad; Editing by Will Dunham and Stuart Grudgings)